ShadeLab/PAPER_Dunivin_meta_arsenic/Yeh_Notes.md

 DATA
 #DATA GOES HERE
 ```

 ####[Examine phylogony of assembled genes](https://github.com/ShadeLab/Xander_arsenic/tree/master/phylogenetic_analysis)
 * Essentially the same as steps 1 and 2 except these scripts are gene specific and remove all sequences that are less than 90% of hmm length
 * To execute, `./GENE.phylo.sh GENE CLUST`
 * For 0.3 and 0.1
 * arsB 0.1 having trouble
+* **NOTES: I realized the code had a typo: it was using the short sequence file instead of the regular file, I must redo all the trees**

 ####[Group Related Sequences](https://github.com/ShadeLab/Xander_arsenic/tree/master/phylogenetic_analysis)
 * Used with the following pairs: